Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Background on states, channels, and bipartite channels

 \subsection{States and channels}

-A quantum state or density operator $\rho_{A}$ is a positive semi-definite, unit trace operator acting on a Hilbert space $\mathcal{H}_{A}$.
+A quantum state or density operator, usually denoted by $\rho_{A}$, $\sigma_A$, etc., is a positive semi-definite, unit trace operator acting on a Hilbert space $\mathcal{H}_{A}$.
 The Heisenberg--Weyl operators are unitary transformations of quantum states, defined for all $x,z\in\{0,1,\ldots,d-1\}$ as

 where $\oplus_{d}$ denotes addition modulo $d$.

 A quantum channel is a completely positive (CP), trace-preserving (TP)\ map.
 Let $\mathcal{N}_{A\rightarrow B}$ denote a quantum channel that accepts as input a linear operator acting on a Hilbert space$~\mathcal{H}_{A}$ and outputs a linear operator acting on a Hilbert space$~\mathcal{H}_{B}$.
 For short, we say that the channel takes system $A$ to system$~B$, where systems are identified with Hilbert spaces.\ Let $\Gamma_{RB}^{\mathcal{N}}$ denote the Choi operator of a channel $\mathcal{N}_{A\rightarrow B}$: